KorAP/Kustvakt/README.md

 # Contributions

-Contributions to Krill are very welcome!
+Contributions to Kustvakt are very welcome!

 Please note that unless you explicitly state otherwise any contribution intentionally submitted for inclusion into Kustvakt shall – as Kustvakt itself – be under the [BSD-2 License](https://raw.githubusercontent.com/KorAP/Kustvakt/master/LICENSE).